beginning of content

 Heat exhaustion

-This is the body’s reaction to losing excessive amounts of water and salt contained in sweat.
+Heat exhaustion is the body's reaction to losing excessive amounts of water and salt contained in sweat.

 Symptoms of heat exhaustion include:

-Heat stroke occurs when the body temperature is not controlled properly, and it rises above 40°C. It is the most serious heat-related illness and is a life-threatening emergency.
+Heatstroke is the most serious heat-related illness and is a life-threatening emergency.
 Immediate first aid aimed at lowering the body temperature as quickly as possible is very important.

 Symptoms of heat stroke include:

-If you suspect you or someone else has heat stroke, call triple zero (000) immediately and ask for an ambulance.
+If you suspect you or someone else has heatstroke, call triple zero (000) immediately and ask for an ambulance.

-While you are waiting for help:
+While you are waiting for help, there are things you can do.

 Where can I get help?